sdelitta/u4_hw_python_adventure/README.md

 ___
 ## Requirements
-- Must have a minimum of 4 paths a user can take and 7 end scenarios.
+- Must have a minimum of 4 choices a user can take in one game and 7 end scenarios.
 - Must have a play again option

 ## Sumission Guidelines